What is Pilates?

 What will happen in a class?

-The class will focus on mat work and will begin with a few gentle stretches to relax and focus you.
+The class will begin with a few gentle stretches to relax and focus you.
 We will then move onto a series of Pilates exercises designed to challenge, strengthen and mobilise your body, leaving you lengthened, energised and yet relaxed.